gamermaybe/20percentLD/README.md

 To run:

-1. Open [index.html](index.html) directly in your browser, or serve the folder using a Node-based static server (no Python required):
+1. Open [index.html](index.html) directly in your browser, or serve the folder using a Node-based static server:

 ```bash
 # quick: open index.html with your browser (file://)